smattymatty/mathew-storm-site/philo_content/book/Chapter 2 - The First Stones.md

 The sun had climbed to its zenith by the time Daedalus called a halt.
 He watched Sisyphus set down his tools with those deliberate movements that suggested the man could have continued indefinitely.
 The former king's hands were raw, bleeding in places where the impossible stone had fought back, yet he showed no sign of fatigue.
 Only that patient assessment, as if he were cataloguing each new skill for future use.

-_He learns too quickly,_ Daedalus thought, watching Sisyphus successfully position a keystone that defied three separate laws of physics.
+Daedalus watched Sisyphus successfully position a keystone that defied three separate laws of physics.
 What had taken Daedalus weeks of calculation, Sisyphus grasped through mere repetition.
 The man approached impossible masonry like his eternal boulder—with the confidence that persistence would eventually reveal all secrets.
+Daedalus found himself already moving toward the next task, needing to maintain some advantage.

 "Enough surface work," Daedalus announced, partly to reassert control, partly because the real test awaited below.
 "Time you saw where your efforts lead."